crh3675/nodeii/README.md

 A sensible way to setup modern NodeJS Web Projects.
 Be a builder, not an integrator.

+Why not MVC?
+MVC is an archaic design pattern.
+Built around 20 year-old technology, certain aspects might be viable, just not practical.
+Controllers become so bloated, even in the self proclaimed AngularJS.
+It lacks the appropriate separation of real-world concerns.

+Code should make sense from the gound-up, not just from a programmer level.
+We aim to product a clean separation of concerns by providing a concept that breaks the MVC mold.

 __Nodeíí__ is not a framework.
 Inspired by concepts used in [SailsJS](http://sailsjs.org/ "SailsJS"), it is a loose coupling of high-level services that will assist you in building applications. __Nodeíí__ includes some well-supported libraries to get you started but you can easily swap-out anything, anytime. __Nodeíí__ gives you the power to make your own decisions while helping lead the way.